 Meet my mom.
-She’s a cross between the Pioneer Woman and Alton Brown.
+She’s a cross between a pioneer woman and a mad scientist.
 With a garden and yard full of about 35 varieties of vegetables, fruits, and nuts and a “nothing goes to waste” mentality, mom comes up with the most creative food concoctions.
 Get this.
-Not only does she garden, cook, can, and work as a nurse practitioner…but, she makes wine.
-How cool is that?
-In the words of Wayne and Garth, “I’m not worthy!”
+Not only does she garden, raise chickens, compost, cook, and can…but, she even made her own wine for years.

 My Mom’s Sangria

 1 bottle of your favorite dry red wine

 1 (15 ounce) can mandarin oranges in light syrup

 1 (8 oz) can pineapple chunks in its own juices

 3-4 cups diced apples (or any other fruit you like)

 Instructions: Stir all ingredients together in a large pitcher and let sit in the fridge overnight or at least for a few hours.
 Serve cold with some of the fruit in the glass.